-As part of our ongoing series of winter lockdown recipes, local Cordon-bleu trained pastry Tamsin Robinson has created a recipe for an apple and pear galette.
-Was she inspired by local Cockney rhyming slang maybe?
-Like her previous chocolate fondant entry, all of her ingredients can be found at a local corner shop.
+As part of our ongoing series of winter lockdown recipes, local Cordon-bleu trained pastry Tamsin Robinson has created a recipe for an apple and pear galette, with a miso twist.

 Although the ‘miso’ aspect of Robinson’s recipe is an exotic addition, local residents can find this paste in Whole Fresh on the Roman.
 ‘If you do not have miso, you can add a pinch of sea salt instead,’ says Robinson.